Satisfactory Academic Progress

 Students who wish to receive financial aid must be in good academic standing and make satisfactory academic progress towards a degree or certificate program in addition to meeting other eligibility criteria.
 Graduate students are evaluated at the end of each term (fall, spring, and summer).
 The following minimum academic standards must be met:

 Graduate students must maintain a minimum cumulative grade-point average (GPA) of at least 3.0 in order to be eligible for federal, state, and institutional funds.
-Exceptions are academic programs in Graduate School of Theology (Master of Divinity and Master of Arts in Pastoral Studies) that have a 2.7 minimum cumulative GPA requirement.
+Exceptions are academic programs in Azusa Pacific Seminary (Master of Divinity and Master of Arts in Pastoral Studies) that have a 2.7 minimum cumulative GPA requirement.

 Quantitative Measure for Graduate and Doctoral Programs